Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 Slerp is used in Kinematics for
 * segmentation of a long move to avoid snapping into different work modes
-* calculating jacobian matrix of the lower orientation rows
+* calculating jacobian matrix in full orientationType mode

 Interpolations to calculate segments are implemented by using Slerp with introduction see https://en.wikipedia.org/wiki/Slerp and implementation based on Shoemake https://dl.acm.org/doi/pdf/10.1145/325165.325242
 Firmware code follows the code of https://www.euclideanspace.com/maths/algebra/realNormedAlgebra/quaternions/slerp/index.htm